Skip to main content

 a second chance for a once-spectacular site

-The original New York Penn Station opened in 1910, and was considered an architectural marvel.
-But it was demolished in 1963.
-That act is still considered a tragic loss of one of the city’s most beautiful and historic buildings.
+The original New York Penn Station opened in 1910 and was considered an architectural marvel.
+Its demolition in 1963 remains one of the city’s most tragic losses — a moment that still reverberates through conversations about preservation and civic responsibility.

-After decades of commuters and Amtrak travelers trudging through a dim and unlovely space that always seemed in need of a deep clean, now there’s a new, $1.6 billion train hall that will serve as a waiting room for arrivals and departures for Amtrak and Long Island Rail Road passengers.
+After decades of commuters trudging through a dim, dispiriting space, Moynihan Train Hall emerged as a $1.6 billion corrective — a new waiting room and departure hall for Amtrak and Long Island Rail Road passengers.

 The new Moynihan Train Hall is inside the James A. Farley postal building on Eighth Avenue in Manhattan.